katatunix/katatunix.github.io/content/posts/2017/11-30-some-thoughts-on-monads.md

 ---
 title: Some thoughts on monads
-subtitle: "Yet another explanation on monads on the context of functional programming."
+subtitle: Yet another explanation on monads on the context of functional programming
+description: Yet another explanation on monads on the context of functional programming
 date: 2017-11-30
 categories: [ Programming ]
 tags: [ functional-programming, monad, design-pattern ]
-featuredImage: /images/monad.jpg
+featuredImage: /images/2017/11-30-some-thoughts-on-monads/featured.jpg
-images: [ /images/monad.jpg ]
+images: [ /images/2017/11-30-some-thoughts-on-monads/featured.jpg ]
 ---

 I know, I know, the world does not need yet another explanation on monads.
 There have been a lot of related articles you can find on the Internet.
 Still, most of them are so math-intensive that we as software developers (we aren't good at math) don't want to read.
 So please give me a try to explain monads to you.
 I think they are worth knowing about.
 No math knowledge is required.
 What I want from you is just a basic knowledge of functional programming.